-To understand the impact of vortex tilt has on vortex motion, the predicted dynamics for a set of vortices with different tilts are summarized in Fig. \ref{Single_Vortex_Gaussian_2}.
-The predicted velocity for thirteen sets of tilt angles are shown with small colored dots.

-In the figure, polar angles are limited to $\theta\in[0,90]^\circ$ because greater values would correspond to a vortex of opposite charge.
+The impact that vortex tilt has on vortex motion for an off-center vortex in a Gaussian beam is quantified in Fig. \ref{Single_Vortex_Gaussian_2}.
+The predicted velocities for 13 sets of tilt angles are shown with small circles.
+In the figure, polar angles are limited to $\theta_i\in[0,90]^\circ$ because greater values would correspond to a vortex of opposite charge.
 Negatively charged vortices move in the direction opposite to their positive counterparts.
-Interestingly, the vortex velocity is an even function of azimuth angle, $\xi$, despite the initial vortex position being offset from the beam center.
+Interestingly, the vortex velocity is an even function of azimuth angle $\xi_i$ despite the initial vortex position being offset from the beam center.
 Also note that the vortex velocity can never be brought to zero via tilt.
-These results can be compared directly with experimental measurements using the apparatus and holograms summarized in Figure \ref{fig:single_vortex_and_setup}.
+These results can be compared directly with experimental measurements using the apparatus and holograms summarized in Fig. \ref{fig:single_vortex_and_setup}.

 Thirteen experiments were carried out in which a vortex was initially offset by the same $x_0=0.8$ mm from the center of a $w_0=1.1$ mm Gaussian laser beam for various tilts.
-To measure the trajectory of a given vortex, mode measurements are made as the translation stage in Fig. \ref{fig:single_vortex_and_setup} is stepped back.
-The vortex at each $z$-step can be located by computationally identifying intersections of the real and imaginary zeros of the experimental field~\cite{gbur2016singular}.
-Separate measurements of a Laguerre Gaussian beam with $\psi_0(x,y,0) = \pbg \pLC$, as in Eq. \ref{LC}, are also made for each propagation step to remove any effects of motion due to beam drift.
+To measure the trajectory of a given vortex, mode measurements were made as the translation stage in Fig. \ref{fig:single_vortex_and_setup} was stepped back.
+The vortices were located by computationally identifying intersections of the real and imaginary zeros of the experimental field~\cite{gbur2016singular}.
+Measurements of a Laguerre Gaussian beam as in Eq. (\ref{LC}) were also made at each propagation step to remove any extraneous motion due to beam drift.

-An example of a measured vortex trajectory for a tilted vortex with $\xi=22.5^\circ$ and $\theta=50^\circ$ is shown in Fig. \ref{fig:singlevortexpositions}.
-Dashed lines show the analytical prediction from Eq. \ref{position_SVG}; the match with data is striking without any fitting parameters.
-The error bars show one standard deviation across 5 measurements for each position.
-Linear fits (not shown) weighted by the unique uncertainties\cite{taylor1997error} are calculated for each trajectory, resulting in $x$ and $y$ component velocity and uncertainty measurements.
-Measured vortex trajectories and analysis for additional vortex tilt angles are available in the Supplemental Material.
+Figure \ref{fig:singlevortexpositions} shows an example of a measured vortex trajectory for a tilted vortex with $\xi=22.5^\circ$ and $\theta=50^\circ$.
+Dashed lines show the analytical prediction from Eq. (\ref{position_SVG}); the match with data is striking without any fitting parameters.
+The error bars show one standard deviation across five measurements for each position.
+Linear fits (not shown) weighted by the unique uncertainties~\cite{taylorerror} are calculated for each trajectory, resulting in $x$ and $y$ component velocity and uncertainty measurements.